 We call on people who support community organisation to help defend AHIMSA house at 26 Horan Street West End from unconscionable sale by Challenger Bank, now owned by National Australia bank by signing the petition below.

 Following attendance at the auction of AHIMSA house which was passed in, two letters have been sent to the Premier with a simple request about a shocking embezzlement by ‘friends’ of the owner in cohort with the bank.
 The bank has decided to sell AHIMSA house to cash in on a loan that should never have been made.
 Who has run off with the loan monies?

-Anna Bligh or one of her officers should intervene in the dispute caused by the this has been caused by the failure of Public trustee (PT) to act to protect the interests of its client.
+Anna Bligh or one of her officers should intervene in the dispute caused by the this has been caused by the failure of Queensland Public Trustee (PT) to act to protect the interests of its client.

 The PT’s client is the owner of AHIMSA house.

 This inaction has lasted for over 3 years, far too long, in matters of this type where a timely response is needed.